-- Support for end-to-end encryption?
+- Do they support end-to-end encryption?

 - Do you need an account to join meetings?

-- How many people can join the meeting?
+- How many people can join meetings?

-Wire uses an independent implementation of the Signal protocol called Proteus, with similar encryption properties to Signal, but Wire is a different beast.
-For example, it allows users to self-host, register without a phone number, and enables four video chat participants instead of two.
+Wire uses an independent implementation of the Signal protocol called Proteus.
+While it has similar encryption to Signal, in most other ways Wire is charting a separate path.
+For example, it allows users to self-host and to register without a phone number.
 Unlike Signal, it also allows guests to join calls.
-The price of this flexibility: Wire stores your contact list on its servers.
-At FPF we sometimes use Wire, but the video call quality can sometimes be spotty.
+However, Wire only supports two users in videoconferences and up to 50 for paid accounts.
+Wire also stores your contact list on its servers.
+At FPF we sometimes use Wire, but the video call quality can be spotty.

-And as always, news organizations in need of assistance can reach out to our digital security training team for questions or concerns about video conferencing software.
+And as always, news organizations in need of assistance can reach out to our digital security training team for questions or concerns about videoconferencing software.